A Guiding Force In Our Operations

 Working with other governmental entities, non-profits, businesses and other stakeholders on regional efforts to develop regional strategies for maintaining a high quality of life

-- Reduced carbon footprint without compromised customer service or operational efficiency - employees, site, operations
+- Reduce carbon footprint without compromised customer service or operational efficiency

 - District greenhouse gas assessment developed and implemented with monitoring of a strategy to reduce carbon emissions from District operations

-- Reduced use of paper for increased efficiency and sustainability
+- Reduce use of paper for increased efficiency and sustainability

-- Minimized employee exposure to hazardous substances used in District operations
+- Minimize employee exposure to hazardous substances used in District operations

-- Enhanced understanding of customer usage & demand, reduced carbon footprint, enhanced financial and capital planning
+- Enhance understanding of customer usage & demand, reduce carbon footprint, enhance financial and capital planning

-- Maximized purchase of durable, recycled and recyclable materials
+- Maximize purchase of durable, recycled and recyclable materials

 - Fast, efficient employee access from remote locations.